 The import of this chapter is about forgiveness between brethren and how this is to be handled has been addressed by Scripture (Mt.
 5:23-24, 18:15).
 Nothing here supports confession to priests.

 4. As Christians, when we sin, the Bible says we have “an advocate with the Father Jesus Christ the Righteous” (1Jn.
 2:1).
 We are to confess our sins directly to Christ because He is “faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1Jn.
 1:9).
 Why go to a man – pretending to be Christ – when you can go directly to Christ to cleanse you?
-A Catholic will keep entering the booth as a sinner and leaving it the same because only “the blood of the lamb” can take away the sins (Jn.
+A Catholic will keep entering the booth as a sinner and leaving it the same because only “the blood of the lamb” can take away his/her sins (Jn.
 1:29).
-This is the summary of Biblical Christianity.

 The historical development of auricular confession has been examined here.